dexe-network/DeXe-Protocol/docs/Developers/Investments/SmartContracts/TraderPools/InvestProposal/Investing.md

 All investors can invest in a proposal.
 Function ***`getDivestAmountsAndCommissions()`*** is used to get ***minPositionsOut***  parameter in ***`investProposal()`***.

+⚠️⚠️ Investment fund allows traders to **WITHDRAW ALL** user's investments from the pool.
+There is **NO** guarantee that users would be able to receive their funds back.
+Invest only in funds you can trust.

 ```solidity
 function getDivestAmountsAndCommissions(
     address user,